 Helen Garner visits the morgue, and goes cruising on a Russian ship.
 She sees women giving birth, and gets the sack for teaching her students about sex.
 She attends a school dance and a gun show.
 She writes about dreaming, about turning fifty, and the storm caused by The First Stone.
-Her story on the murder of the two-year-old Daniel Valerio wins her a Walkley Award.
+Her stories on the murder of the two-year-old Daniel Valerio and Akon Guode, the mother who drove her children into a lake, won her two Walkley Awards.

 ‘Garner is scrupulous, painstaking, and detailed, with sharp eyes and ears.
 She is everywhere at once, watching and listening, a recording angel at life’s secular apocalypses…her unillusioned eye makes her clarity compulsive.’